arieee/PyMoves/README.md

 ## register your places on PLACEINFO.tsv
-you need to your "home" or "office" placeID on PLACEINFO
+you need to your "home" or "office" placeID on PLACEINFO.tsv

 you can confirm placeID in this way